CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 ### Tooling

-.NET offers great tooling support in VS Code (free) and Rider (free personal, paid commercial) and is support on Linux, macOS, and of course Windows.
-It supports x64 and Arm64 architectures.
+.NET offers great tooling support in VS Code (free) and Rider (free personal, paid commercial) and is supported on Linux, macOS, and of course Windows.
+It supports targeting both x64 and Arm64 architectures.

 The [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/) is easy to use.